aksyonov/mongoose-decorators/README.md

 ## Usage

-This library supports [ES7 decorators proposal][decorators-url] which is supported by babel.
-To use it you should enable experimental `es7.decorators` feature in babel as described [here][babel-experimental-url].
+This library supports [ECMAScript decorators proposal][decorators-url].
+To use decorators with babel you need to add [transform-decorators-legacy][transform-decorators-legacy-url] plugin to `.babelrc`.

 Example: